judahsullivan/nvim/README.md

 Well its a Custom config build with the Lua language.
 It comes with
--LSP
+- LSP
--Auto Complete
+- Auto Complete
--Custom DashBoard
+- Custom DashBoard
--Simplistic and Intuitive key motions.
+- Simplistic and Intuitive key motions.
--Tmux
+- Tmux
--Icons and Several Colorschemes you can choose from !
+- Icons and Several Colorschemes you can choose from !

 # Big Note "-" represents its a binding and "+" represents the combination